Geodesics and flows in a Poissonian city: Making connections in the Poissonian city

-This can be identified as the joint density corresponding to the limiting distribution of \(U_n\) and \(V_n\) given in the theorem; weak convergence follows from Fatou's lemma. \end{proof}
+This can be identified as the joint density corresponding to the limiting distribution of $U_n$ and $V_n$ given in the theorem; weak convergence follows from Fatou's lemma. \end{pf}

-Simulation studies (from which Figure \ref{fig:scale} was derived) confirm these asymptotics.
+Simulation studies (from which Figure~\ref{fig:scale} was derived) confirm these asymptotics.

-\subsection{Random variation \emph{via} growth processes}
+\subsection{Random variation via growth processes}

-The direct stochastic geometry method is highly effective for computing detailed asymptotics of mean-value quantities, but leads to burdensome calculations for second-order quantities.
-Therefore we turn to an alternate approach based on random growth processes.
-The maximum analyzed in Section \ref{sec:maximum} occurs at the point of intersection of the trajectories of two independent \emph{growth processes}, together representing the lateral deviation of the path from the Euclidean geodesic between source and destination nodes.
-One growth process is viewed as starting from the source node \(p^-\) and one from the destination node \(p^+\), tracing out the relevant semi-perimeter of \(\mathcal{C}(p^-,p^+)\) by describing the height as a function of arc-length along the semi-perimeter.
-The two processes \(\{H^\pm_s: s\geq0\}\) are given by heights \(H^\pm_s\) above the \(y\)-axis at arc-length distance \(s\) along the respective path from the originating node (\(p^-\) for \(H^+\), \(p^+\) for \(H^-\)).
-Let \(\Theta^\pm_s\) be the angle made by the path with the \(x\)-axis, where the angle measurement is oriented depending on the label ``\(\pm\)'' so that \(\Theta^\pm_0=\pi\) (since the path commences by setting out in the opposite direction to that of its goal): then \(\tfrac{\d}{\d s}H^\pm_s=\sin\Theta^\pm_s\) (except for isolated points at which the slope of \(\partial\mathcal{C}(p^-, p^+)\) changes).
-Changes in \(\Theta^\pm\) occur when the path is intercepted by a line from \(\Pi\) which also intersects that part of the \(x\)-axis with \(p^\mp\) deleted which does not contain \(p^\pm\).
-Indeed, starting at arc-length \(s\) along the path from \(p^\mp\), the angle \(\Theta^\pm\) remains constant for an Exponentially distributed length of rate \(\tfrac{1}{2}(1-\cos\Theta^\pm_s)\), after which the angle jumps to a lower value \(\Theta^\pm_{s-}+\Delta\Theta^\pm_s<\Theta^\pm_{s-}\), where the hitting properties of Poisson line processes can be used to show
+The direct stochastic geometry method is highly effective for computing detailed asymptotics of mean-value quantities but leads to burdensome calculations for second order quantities such as variances.
+We therefore turn to an alternate approach based on random growth processes.
+The maximum analyzed in Section~\ref{sec:maximum} occurs at the point of intersection of the trajectories of two independent \textit{growth processes}, together representing the lateral deviation of the path from the Euclidean geodesic between source and destination nodes.
+One growth process is viewed as starting from the source node $p^-$ and one from the destination node $p^+$, tracing out the relevant semiperimeter of $\mathcal{C}(p^-,p^+)$ by describing the height as a function of arc length along the semiperimeter.
+The two processes $\{H^\pm_s\dvtx s\geq0\}$ are given by heights $H^\pm_s$ above the $y$-axis at arc length distance $s$ along the respective path from the originating node ($p^-$ for $H^+$, $p^+$ for $H^-$).
+Let $\Theta^\pm_s$ be the angle made by the path with the $x$-axis, where the angle measurement is oriented depending on the label ``$\pm $'' so that $\Theta^\pm_0=\pi$ (since the path commences by setting out in the opposite direction to that of its goal).
+Then, $\frac{\dd }{\dd s}H^\pm_s=\sin\Theta^\pm_s$ [except for isolated points at which the slope of $\partial\mathcal{C}(p^-, p^+)$ changes].
+Changes in $\Theta^\pm$ occur when the path is intercepted by a line from $\Pi$ which also intersects that part of the $x$-axis with $p^\mp$ deleted which does not contain $p^\pm$.
+Indeed, starting at arc length $s$ along the path from $p^\mp$, the angle $\Theta^\pm$ remains constant for an Exponentially distributed length of rate $\frac {1}{2}(1-\cos\Theta^\pm_s)$, after which the angle jumps to a lower value $\Theta^\pm_{s-}+\Delta\Theta^\pm_s<\Theta^\pm_{s-}$.
+The hitting properties of Poisson line processes can be used to show